kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 *Blind the Eyes is a 100% indie title written and produced with independent or hybrid publishing in mind.*

-Going indie means operating your own micro-sized publishing company.
-I had the great fortune to work with awesome professionals on every stage of bringing *Blind the Eyes* to life.
+Though I've sinced also worked with small presses as a hybrid-published author, I've found independent publishing to be a great option.
+Going indie means operating your own micro-sized publishing company, and I've had the great fortune to work with awesome professionals on every stage of bringing *Blind the Eyes* to life.
 If you're looking for support with your own ventures, I highly recommend every name on this list.

 [Lisa Poisso](https://www.lisapoisso.com)